 What Is Cat Kneading?

-You’ve all seen it, you’ve all felt it.
-Kneading is when a cat pushed in and out its front paws on various objects like blankets or pillows, on other animals or on humans.
-The kneading usually alternates between the left and right paw and it is accompanied by purring.
+You’ve all seen it; you’ve all felt it.
+Kneading is when a cat pushes in and out its front paws on various objects like blankets or pillows, on other animals, or on humans.
+The kneading usually alternates between the left and right paw, and it is accompanied by purring.

-Why Do Cats Knead – The Main Theories
+Why Do Cats Knead – 7 Main Theories

-A definitive reason for cats kneading has yet to be found, but there are three solid theories that could explain this odd behavior.
-Each of them describes a source for kneading and sheds a little bit more light into the matter.
+A definitive reason for cats kneading has yet to be found, but there are seven possible theories that could explain this odd feline behavior.
+Each of them describes a source for kneading and sheds a little bit more light on the matter.

-The second theory says that kneading is neotenic behavior, which means a juvenile trait that is maintained in adulthood.
-Kittens knead on their mothers’ bellies to stimulate milk production.
-The process of feeding is an extremely positive experience for them because it stops the feeling of hunger, it welcomes the pleasure of drinking the delicious milk, and it also keeps them close to their mothers, which is something they crave for at that age.
+The process of feeding is an extremely positive experience for them because it stops the feeling of hunger, it welcomes the pleasure of drinking the delicious milk, and it also keeps them close to their mothers, which is something they crave at that age.

 The cumulated effect of all of these things makes kittens very happy and during all of this time, they knead.
 This is how they get to associate this behavior with positive feelings, and, therefore, begin doing it when they are comfortable, when they feel safe, and when they want to show affection.

 An argument for this theory is the fact that cats also suckle the objects they are kneading on.
 This proves that there is a direct link between the feeding pattern observed in kittens and the kneading process observed in both kittens and adult cats.

 Take a look at this video to see our lovely Ragdoll Charlie demonstrating cat kneading at its finest.

 3. While Settling Down